 Currently, voluntary disclosure is still the norm.
 However, upcoming regulations regarding climate disclosure will greatly affect companies purchasing carbon credits soon, including frameworks like CDP, ISSB, and SEC Climate Disclosure Rule in addition to CSRD.

 We're moving into a time where sustainability reporting is as crucial as financial disclosures.
-Despite some remaining uncertainties about the exact implementation of the various disclosure requirements, leading enterprises are proactively organising their data to comply with new regulations.
+Despite some remaining uncertainties about the exact implementation of the various disclosure requirements, leading enterprises are proactively organizing their data to comply with new regulations.

 Be prepared.
 Change is on the horizon, and those who get ready now will lead the way tomorrow.